Search This Blog

 I so enjoy being a monthly contributor to Hopeful Parents.
 The depth of talent of my fellow writers is truly awesome.
 Each entry is a unique expression, and the moving stories I read each and every day never cease to impress upon me how fortunate I am to be included with such an amazing group of writers.
 Christina Shaver is our founder, and she has done an amazing job creating this wonderful site.
 I'm sure everyone the entire Hopeful Parents community feels the same

-I have a lot of work ahead of me in setting up our program, but I completely believe in the mission of CIP.
-I only hope that Jacob willl find the same opportunity in his life, to secure a job that combines his passions and his abilities as well as serving his community in a way that is meaningful and fulfilling.
+I hope that Jacob will find the same opportunity in his life, to secure a job that combines his passions and his abilities as well as serving his community in a way that is meaningful and fulfilling.

 Time will tell, but I'm a hopeful parent that he will.